AP sources: Asylum limits at border expected to end May 23

 The limits went into place in March 2020 under the Trump administration as coronavirus cases soared.
 While officials said at the time that it was a way to keep COVID-19 out of the United States, there always has been criticism that the restrictions were used as an excuse to seal the border to migrants unwanted by then-President Donald Trump.

-It was perhaps the broadest of Trump’s actions at the border to restrict crossings and crack down on migrants.
+It was perhaps the broadest of Trump’s actions to restrict crossings and crack down on migrants.
 The health order has caused migrants to be expelled from the United States more than 1.7 million times since March 2020 without a chance for them to request asylum.

-The limitations on seeking asylum became more difficult to defend on scientific grounds as mask mandates were lifted, vaccination rates climbed and COVID-19 rates dropped among migrants crossing from Mexico.
+As mask mandates were lifted, vaccination rates climbed and COVID-19 rates dropped among migrants crossing from Mexico it became increasingly difficult to defend the order on scientific grounds.

-President Joe Biden, who has rolled back some of Trump’s other more restrictive policies and reinstated higher asylum figures, has taken increasing criticism for keeping the policy.
+Biden, who has rolled back some of Trump’s other more restrictive policies, has taken increasing criticism for keeping the policy.

 Homeland Security officials, Senate Majority Leader Chuck Schumer of New York and other top Democrats were increasingly vocal about wanting to end so-called Title 42 authority, named for a 1944 public health law to prevent communicable disease.